$500K in grants awarded to 2 Dayton buildings tied to civil rights movement

 DAYTON, Ohio (WDTN) – More than $500,000 will go to two historic buildings in Dayton with a connection to the civil rights movement.

-The National Park Service is awarding the former Fifth Street YMCA in Dayton nearly $53,930.
+The National Park Service is awarding the former Fifth Street YMCA in Dayton $53,930.

 The building currently belongs to Miami Valley Housing Opportunities CEO as their Opportunity Center.